DS-100/sp21/_staffers/desai.md

 oh: N/A
 ---

-Hi everyone!
+Hi!
 I am Priyans.
-I am a junior studying CS and minoring in Data Science.
-This is my 4th time on 16B staff.
-I really enjoyed the car project, especially controls when I took the class.
-I am heavily involved with teaching through different clubs and courses at Berkeley.
-Hoping to make labs a great experience for you all!
+I am a junior from India studying Computer Science.
+I really enjoyed Data 100 when I took it.
+I enjoy teaching and have been heavily involved with teaching since my second semester at Cal.
+I also run an initiative for Freshmen (Bear Advising), check it out here: [bit.ly/bear-advising](https://bit.ly/bear-advising).
+Feel free to email me about anything and I hope you all have a great semester :)